 And I always remember the essence of who she was. ~ Jo.

 The details of the early life of Florence Edith Thompson were always questionable.
 She spoke of brothers and sisters who were long ago dead and buried, of the children she referred to as “her children”, yet long gone.
 And of the Irish Catholic mother who she barely even knew, due to the short time she had lived, leaving Florence virtually alone, with just her father, and even he didn’t seem to have been in her life for long.
 She spoke of people she had met, famous people.
 The family doubted her, said she was dreaming.
 I was advised to take all of her stories with a grain of salt.

 The conflicting reactions from my family toward Granny had me bewildered.
-Whilst on the one hand, those whom I knew and trusted warned me not to believe the stories Granny told me, yet to me, she seemed so believable, so sincere.
+Whilst, on the one hand, those whom I knew and trusted warned me not to believe the stories Granny told me, to me, she seemed so believable, so sincere.
 But what did I know?
-The young have not lived long enough to have developed the ability to decipher the truth from fiction, I was told.
-And yet …..
+The young have not lived long enough to have developed the ability to decipher truth from fiction, I was told.
+And yet …

 Without any encouragement from my family, I paid close attention to Granny.
-If she wasn’t telling me the truth, how did she come up with so many details of the incidence she described?
-And when I asked her to continue an unfinished story, how would she be able to continue on from where she left off, correcting me if I repeated something back to her, if I had even the slightest detail wrong?
+If she wasn’t telling me the truth, how did she come up with so many details of each incident she described?
+And when I asked her to continue an unfinished story, how would she be able to continue on from where she left off, correcting me if I repeated something back to her with even the slightest detail wrong?

 So many stories, so many unanswered questions.
 Truth or fiction?
 My family never knew what to think about Granny.
 But she was my granny, dad’s mum, so I looked up to her, talked to her, admired her tenacity.
 I knew the life she led had been a colourful one, so I listened to her stories, intrigued, holding onto her words, remembering them.